gallantlab/realtimefmri/docs/source/pipelines.rst

 Complete example
 ----------------

 Here's an example of a complete pipeline configuration.
 It converts the raw binary to nifti, motion corrects, saves a copy of the motion corrected nifti, extracts the gray matter voxels, computes their mean and standard deviations, computes their z-score, and sends that result off to the stimulation code.
 Pay attention to the ``input`` and ``output`` keys.
 Those are the keys to the ``data_dict`` that show you how the data is transformed as it passes through the pipeline.

 Here is the preprocessing configuration.
-The first step in the pipeline should be a ``RawToNifti`` object.
-It receives the raw binary mosaic sent over from the data collection script and turns it into a nifti file.
-The ``input`` should always be ``[raw_image_binary]``, which is the name given to the image that arrives over the ``zmq`` socket from the data collection script.
-The pipeline proceeds from here, passing the volume through a series of steps.

 .. code-block:: yaml